jeffreyLbrabec/multi_network_prediction/README.md

-# triage
+# Multi-Network Predicition in Alzheimer's Disease

-The repository for the multi-network NGR Alzheimer's project.
+This repository contains the pipelines and code for the multi-network prediction of disease genes in Alzheimer's Disease.
+This will be updated as we finalize the pipeline for publishing.